Gerald C. Meyers

-Gerald Carl Meyers (born December 5, 1928), former chairman and CEO of American Motors Corporation (AMC) is an industrialist, author, lecturer, and management consultant.
+Gerald Carl Meyers (December 5, 1928 – June 19, 2023) was an American industrialist, author, lecturer, and management consultant who was chairman and CEO of American Motors Corporation (AMC) from 1977 to 1982.

-Early life
+Early life and career

+Gerald Carl Meyers was born in 1928 to a Jewish family in Buffalo, New York.
+His father was a tailor who immigrated to the United States from Poland.
+His mother was an opera singer.

-Born December 5, 1928, in Buffalo, New York, Meyers attended public schools and in 1950 earned a Bachelor of Science in engineering and in 1954 a Master of Science magna cum laude in business from Carnegie Mellon University.
-He joined the Ford Motor Company in 1950, but his work at the automaker was cut by military service.
-Meyers was an officer in the U.S. Air Force during the Korean War.
+Meyers attended public schools in Buffalo, skipping two grades before graduating from Bennett High School in 1945.
+He briefly studied at Canisius College in Buffalo before transferring to the Carnegie Institute of Technology (now Carnegie Mellon University), where he obtained a Bachelor of Science in engineering in 1950, and a Master of Science magna cum laude in business in 1954.

-Meyers next worked for Chrysler Corporation.
-During the eight years with the automaker, he became Director of Manufacturing for the company's overseas plants in 1961 and lived in Geneva, Switzerland for three years.
+Meyers joined the Ford Motor Company in 1950, but his work at the automaker was cut by military service.
+He was an officer in the U.S. Air Force during the Korean War, stationed in Greenland.
+Afterward, he worked for Chrysler Corporation.
+During the eight years with the automaker, he became Director of Manufacturing for the company's overseas plants in 1961 and lived in Geneva, Switzerland, for three years.